zbtolon/customer-portal/cpmanuserprof.md

 1. Access the customer portal using your unique credentials.
 2. Select **Account** > **VPN Access** from the navigation bar.
-3. Click the current VPN access type link for the user in the **VPN Access** column to display the VPN Access window.
+3. From the **VPN Access** column for the user, click the current VPN access type link to display the VPN Access window.
 4. From the **VPN Type** list, select a VPN method (SSL, PPTP, SSL & PPTP, or none) to assign the user.
 5. Indicate how the **Subnet Access** should be managed:
   * Select **Auto** to automatically manage subnet access